-Hybrid organisations are not defined by their for-profit or non-profit status, rather it’s how they create and deliver different forms of value as a core part of managing their organisational mission and strategy.
+Hybrid organisations are not defined by their for-profit or non-profit status, rather how they create and deliver different forms of value as a core part of managing their organisational mission and strategy.

-This session is a collaboration with UTS (University of Technology Sydney) Centre for Business and Social Innovation researchers and the Wayside Chapel.
-It is designed to familiarise you with the Hybrid Organisation concept and give you an opportunity to learn about the practitioner’s perspective told through a Wayside Chapel case study of developing a hybrid enterprise, the Heart Cafe.
+This session was a collaboration with UTS Centre for Business and Social Innovation researchers and the Wayside Chapel.
+It was designed to familiarise CCA members with the hybrid organisation concept and provide an opportunity to learn about the practitioner’s perspective told through a Wayside Chapel case study of developing a hybrid enterprise, the Heart Cafe.
 Download the Managing Hybrid Enterprise Guide (PDF, 1MB).

 Wayside Chapel is a Sydney-based not-for-profit organisation that provides support to people facing homelessness, addiction and mental health issues.
 Their programs are designed to ensure the most marginalised members of the community have access to essential health, welfare, social and vocational services.